Making cocktails to-go permanent is very popular. Businesses, their employees, and consumers love it.

 I. Economic Impact of Covid 19.

 Covid 19 has had a devastating effect on the restaurant and bar industry.
 It supports about 10% of all payroll jobs in the country.
 In 2020 alone, the industry lost an estimated $240 billion dollars.
-Unfortunately, nearly 2,500,000 people lost their jobs.
+And nearly 2,500,000 people lost their jobs.
 Also, many people lost their businesses and livelihoods.

 The impact on individuals is staggering.
 In addition, families, businesses, and taxpayers were all negatively effected.